 Many people think air-conditioners can replace these dehumidifiers.
 This is false as they aren’t very efficient.
 The air conditioners remove moisture from the air but may cool the room more than expected.
 Dehumidifiers are better in this case.

 After comparing Aeroponics vs Hydroponics for all the factors, we could come to various conclusions.
 But before all that, soil-less farming is quite useful and will be the game-changer in the field of agriculture.
+But do check out if hydroponics are really better than soil.
 If you are much interested and would love to farm, now you could do it even in your balconies with these methods.
 They are way better than our traditional methods.
 The aeroponics has a slight edge over the hydroponics in many factors.
 They give a better yield and have less chances of problems.